Beginner’s Guide to the GSA Contract

 Top 10: Agencies with Highest Spending

-The chart below shows the ten agencies that spent the highest amount through GSA/VA Schedule Contracts in fiscal year 2022.
+The chart below shows the ten agencies that spent the highest amount through GSA/VA Schedule Contracts in fiscal year 2023.
 The Department of Defense (DOD) as a whole consistently outspends all other agencies through the GSA Contract.
-While not shown in the chart, the Army accounts for more than 30% of DOD’s spending through the GSA Schedule, followed by the Air Force at 15% and the Navy at 9%.
+While not shown in the chart, the Army accounts for approximately 35% of DOD’s spending through the GSA Schedule, followed by the Air Force at 15%, the Defense Information Systems Agency (DISA) at 9%, and the Navy at 8%.

 Top 10: Agencies with Highest Percentage of Spending